rhea72345/Trace-x/README.md

 Data-dense but never cluttered — use cards, sparklines, badges, and collapsible panels rather than walls of text.
 Every risk score, pattern tag, and status should be a color-coded badge (Low/Medium/High/Critical).
 Include empty states, loading skeletons, and toast notifications for actions (case created, scenario run, feedback saved).
 Tech & data approach for this build
-Since this is a Lovable prototype, implement it as a single React app with Supabase as the backend/database (use it for transactions, accounts, alerts, cases, scenarios, feedback tables).
+Since this is a prototype, implement it as a single React app with Supabase as the backend/database (use it for transactions, accounts, alerts, cases, scenarios, feedback tables).
 Seed the database with realistic synthetic data only — no real personal or financial data.
 Build a seed script/edge function that generates:
 ~150–300 synthetic accounts and ~1,000+ synthetic transactions Several embedded fraud patterns: mule chains, fan-in, fan-out, circular transfers, rapid layering, dormant-account synchronized activation, and normal/legitimate high-value transactions
 Fields per transaction: transaction_id, sender_id, receiver_id, amount, timestamp, transaction_type (UPI/bank/wallet), device_id, location_id, account_age_days, scenario_id, label (normal/suspicious)